 Alzheimer’s affects someone socially because along with memory loss and other problems, increased anxiety is a common symptom of dementia.
 Someone who feels anxious is less inclined to be social, and may actually dread interacting with other people.
 It is important that you, as caretaker, consider the feelings of your loved one as you also encourage socialization.
 Make being with people as easy as possible.

 This is how researchers at Queen’s University, in Canada, put it in their study: “Many AD (Alzheimer’s disease) patients sense that their cognitive impairment isolates them from other people leading to anxiety, depression, societal withdrawal, and decreased self-confidence.
 Manipulating the social environment around AD patients may help them regain a sense of self-worth and a better attitude towards life.
-This may improve eating and exercise habits and social interaction, with may result in improved AD prognosis.”
+This may improve eating and exercise habits and social interaction, which may result in improved AD prognosis.”